EASL Congress 2025 – Alcohol Related Harm Sessions

 Protecting Children & Youth from Alcohol Related Harms

-Dr Ann de Guchtenaere
+Ann de Guchtenaere

 European Academy of Paediatrics